Nothing: to be done. Performance in public space + publication

 In the pursuit of waiting, we turn to the master of gaps and lingering, silences and absences, Samuel Beckett, and his great play Waiting for Godot.

-In a process of collaborative writing a group of artists transformed the first act of the play into a WAITING MANUAL, a selection of imperatives and scores exploring the illusive notion of waiting.
+In a process of collaborative writing we transform the play into a waiting manual: How to Wait in Public Space, a collection of scores and exercises embodying the illusive notion of waiting.

 Project by Netta Weiser.